Mercedes-Benz M104 engine: Overview

+Performance

-The AMG 3.6 M104 was rated at 276 hp at 5,750 rpm and 284 lbft of torque at 4,000 rpm using the HFM engine management system.
-Bore and stroke is 91x92.4 mm with a compression ratio of 10.5.
-AMG later conceded that since the engine was hand modified, power outputs could vary slightly from 276 to 287 hp.
+The AMG 3.6 M 104 was rated at 276 hp at 5,750/min and 284 lbft of torque at 4,000/min using the HFM engine management system.
+Bore and stroke is 91x92.4 mm with a compression ratio of 10.5:1.
+AMG later conceded that since the engine was hand modified, power outputs could vary slightly from 276-287 hp.

+Modification

-The boost in displacement was obtained by boring the 2.8 litre M104 block by 2.1 mm and using a highly modified version of the crankshaft from the 3.5L OM603 to increase throw by 18.9 mm; this necessitated the use of new forged pistons with shorter skirts.
+The boost in displacement was obtained by boring the 2.8 L M 104 block by 2.1 mm and using a highly modified version of the crankshaft from the 3.5 L OM 603 to increase throw by 18.9 mm; this necessitated the use of new forged pistons with shorter skirts.
 A larger intake crossover pipe, free-flowing exhaust, a unique intake camshaft, minor changes to the cylinder head, and modifications to the HFM fuel computer also contribute to the increase in power.

+Ssangyong

-Ssangyong (South Korean brand) made a 3.6 litre variant of the M104 inline-six engine based on the 2.8 litre model, producing 248 hp or 276 hp on earlier versions, for its Chairman model, a full-size luxury sedan.
-The Chinese Roewe R95L, based on the SsangYong Chairman, also uses a 3.6 litre version of the M104 engine.
+Ssangyong (South Korean brand) made a 3.6 L variant of the M 104 inline-six engine based on the 2.8 L model, producing 248 or 276 hp on earlier versions, for its Chairman model, a full-size luxury sedan.
+The Chinese Roewe R95L, based on the SsangYong Chairman, also uses a 3.6 L version of the M 104 engine.

+Isdera

-Last versions of the German sports car Isdera Spyder 036i after 1990 also use a 3.6 litre AMG variant of the M104, producing 268 (200 kW; 272 PS) or 282 hp (210 kW; 286 PS).
+Last versions of the German sports car Isdera Spyder 036i after 1990 also use a 3.6 L AMG variant of the M 104, producing 268 or 282 hp.

 Turbo conversions

-Turbocharger kits were offered for both the M103 and M104 engines by Turbo Technics, Mosselman, Lotec, MAD Modify, Turbobandit and other tuners.
+Turbocharger kits were offered for both the M 103 and M 104 engines by Turbo Technics, Mosselman, Lotec, MAD Modify, Turbobandit and other tuners.
 These conversions typically raised engine output to between 300 and 800 PS, depending on Boost Target.

 During the 1990s UK customers were able to buy new vehicles equipped with a Turbo Technics conversion directly from Mercedes dealer Hughes of Beaconsfield (limited run of 75 conversions).
-Today turbocharger kits for M103-M104 engines are available from later tuners in Europe and Asia.
+Today turbocharger kits for M 103-M 104 engines are available from later tuners in Europe and Asia.